Sandara Park: 2016–present: 2NE1's disbandment, domestic film debut, first solo concert, and new agency

 In March 2021, the cast of an interactive sitcom called On Air – The Secret Contract were revealed, including Park as the female lead named Shin Woo-ri, a writer that knows the secret of DJ Aaron, an arrogant top idol portrayed by actor Hong Joo-chan.
 On May 14, 2021, it was announced that Park left YG Entertainment as her exclusive contract has expired.
 On September 1, 2021, Abyss Company announced that Park had signed an exclusive contract with the agency.
 On June 23, 2023, Park announced that her self-titled Korean-language extended play (EP) Sandara Park would be released the following month on July 12.
-In November 2024, Park returned again to the Philippines as part of 2NE1's Welcome Back Tour at the SM Mall of Asia Arena.
+In 2024, Park embarked on a reunion tour with 2NE1, titled the Welcome Back Tour, which grossed $44 million in revenue.

 Public image and impact

 Sandara Park is credited as one of the leading figures in the spread of the Korean wave in the Philippines.
 SunStar wrote that Park's success in the country "sparked a huge interest in Korean music among Filipinos, leading to the spread of Korean culture and a connection with the people of the Philippines."
 She has been likened to South Korean singer BoA due to the similar success between the two, as BoA was the first Korean artist to break through the Japanese market.
-She has been dubbed "Pambansáng Krung Krung" (meaning "national crazy" or "unique personality") in the Philippines, and her popularity in the region is likened to comedian Yoo Jae-suk's fame in South Korea.
+She has been dubbed "Pambansáng Krung Krung" (meaning "national crazy" or "national unique personality") in the Philippines, and her popularity in the region is likened to comedian Yoo Jae-suk's fame in South Korea.
+In 2025, Park was ranked as the number one K-pop artist with the most positive impact on Korea's image in the country.

 Face

+Park is known for her "youthful" skin and look.

 In popular culture, Sandara is the icon of "baby-face" amongst celebrities and the public, which is an individual who looks younger than their actual age.
 Despite being born in the early 80s, Sandara is known to top and beat other competitors in surveys, often with a large gap between their ages, thus earning herself the nickname "vampire" for her youthful skin and look.
 She is noted for having the ideal facial proportions, called "the golden ratio" by plastic surgeons.
 Attesting to the quality of her skin, she was described to be a popular choice for both advertisers and consumers, who would be drawn to her clear and seemingly poreless face.
 In 2012, she was announced to be one of the most beautiful women of her time (1980s).